What Is RON? Your Guide to Remote Online Notarization

-RON isn’t just about slapping an electronic signature onto a document.
-It’s about identity verification through layers of security so tight, they’d make Fort Knox blush.
-Imagine proving who you are with more than just an ID but through knowledge-based authentication that knows more about you than your Facebook profile does.
+But what exactly is RON?
+It’s not just about slapping an electronic signature onto a document.
+It’s about identity verification through layers of security that are so tight, they’d make Fort Knox blush.
+This includes knowledge-based authentication that knows more about you than your Facebook profile does.

 Table of Contents: